wpmaintainer/wpm-influencer-links/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Create your own hosted social media link landing page that can display a micro-profile, list of link buttons, and social media properties for your brand/influencer profiles.
+Create your own hosted social media link landing page (similar to Linktree™) that can display a micro-profile, list of link buttons, and social media properties for your brand/influencer profiles.

 == Description ==